tartiflette/tartiflette/docs/tutorial/running-a-subscription.md

 sidebar_label: 10.
 Running a Subscription
 ---

-The `subscription` will bring real time capabilities to your applications, and a feeling of reactivity for your clients.
+The `subscription` will bring real-time capabilities to your applications, and a feeling of reactivity for your clients.

 Open your favorite browser at this URL [http://localhost:8080/graphiql](http://localhost:8080/graphiql) and execute the following request.